glic3rinu/passlib/docs/modular_crypt_format.rst

-:samp:`{identifier}` is an short alphanumeric string uniquely identifying a particular scheme, and :samp:`{content}` is the contents of the scheme, using only the characters ``[a-zA-Z0-9./]``.
+:samp:`{identifier}` is an short alphanumeric string uniquely identifying a particular scheme, and :samp:`{content}` is the contents of the scheme, using only the characters in the regexp range ``[a-zA-Z0-9./]``.

-However, there appears to be no actual rules, specification document, or central registry of identifiers; so the modular crypt format is more of an ad-hoc idea than a true standard.
+However, there appears to be no central registry of identifiers, no specification document, and no actual rules;
+so the modular crypt format is more of an ad-hoc idea rather than a true standard.

 History
 =======